 WARNING: This post contains heartbreaking images. 💔

 1. It takes about 34 hours for a hen to produce just one egg.
-So to keep up with the demand for eggs, nearly 300 million hens are used by the U.S. egg industry every year.
+So to keep up with the demand for eggs, more than 300 million hens are suffering in the U.S. egg industry right now.

 That’s a whole lot of hens.